-Step 6 - Meet with an Academic Advisor
+Step 7 - Meet with an Academic Advisor

 Meet with an academic advisor (required for first-time-in college students).
 If you have previously attended college, you are encouraged but not required to meet with an academic advisor.
-Sign in at the Admissions and Registrar's Office to meet with an advisor.
+Sign in at the Admissions and Registrar's Office to meet with an advisor or request a virtual appointment from the Advising web page.

-Step 7 - Register for Classes
+Step 8 - Register for Classes

-Register for your classes in The POD or in person by meeting with an academic advisor.
+Register for your classes using Student Planning found in The POD.